 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 Facial trauma refers to any physical trauma to the face or facial features.
-Facial injuries can cause permanent disfigurement or loss of function in people who suffer the affects.
+Facial injuries can cause permanent disfigurement or loss of function in people who suffer the effects.
 It can also be life-threatening if it causes internal bleeding or an airway to become blocked.
 Learn the answers to several frequently asked questions about facial trauma.

 The easiest thing for you to do if you have swelling of the face is to ice it as quickly as possible.
 Keeping your head elevated, even while you’re sleeping, can also help reduce the swelling of your face due to an injury.